dotnetwise/Javascript-FastClass/README.md

 *  <a href="http://jsperf.com/js-inheritance-performance/26" target="_blank"><code>Performance Tests among fastest only</code></a>

 ## Why?
 Native Javascript Inheritance is a pin in the ass.
-Even if you understand it perfectly it still requires some hidous repetivie code.
+Even if you understand it perfectly it still requires some hideous repetivie code.

 There are a lot of libraries which aims to help you with such that, but the main question is:

 What is <a href="http://jsperf.com/js-inheritance-performance/25" target="_blank"><code>the fastest</code></a> vs <a target="_blank" href="https://github.com/njoubert/inheritance.js/blob/master/INHERITANCE.md"><code>most convenient</code></a> to create <a href="http://msdn.microsoft.com/en-us/magazine/ff852808.aspx" target="_blank"><code>Prototypal Inheritance</code></a> with?

 ## When?